 Our attorneys at Thelen & Associates, LLC can assist with all of these changes.
-Some couples may try and make a deal on their own, but that can cause serious problems, should the other party change their mind and decide not to follow the deal.
 By working with our lawyers, you can ensure that you have an enforceable modification and will not be surprised by a court order that can seriously disrupt your life.

 Substantial Change In Circumstance

-In order to obtain the modification of a financial support, you would need to show that there has been a substantial change in circumstance.
-This generally means a significant increase or decrease in the income of the party making the payments.
-Courts are reticent to modify an order absent a very strong evidentiary showing of the change.
-An initial review may occur at 33 months regardless of a finding of substantial change.
+In order to obtain the modification of any order, you would need to show that there has been a substantial change in circumstance.
+Courts will not modify an order absent a very strong evidentiary showing of the change.

 If you have lost a job or had your hours cut, in addition to the financial records, you will need to demonstrate that the change was beyond your control.
 Courts are suspicious of sudden or unexplained drops in income by anyone obligated to pay support.